I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 You need to move the tape to where the hinge sits and place another piece of tape on top of that.
 What?
 Why?

-No, not because we enjoying doing extra work, but this is for when we paint the cabinets.
+No, not because we enjoy doing extra work, but this is for when we paint the cabinets.
 You don’t see behind the hinge which makes it the perfect place to put your piece of tape.
 As for the other piece of tape on top of the numbered ones, that protects the number from paint.

 CLEAN AND DEGREASE ALL SURFACES